erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ### Comprehension

 1. Can you explain how Process Scheduling works in your own words?
-2. What is the key insight or technique that makes Process Scheduling efficient?
+2. What is the key insight or technique that Operationrocess Scheduling efficient?

 ### Analysis